PierreAdams/Evil-M5Project/README.md

 ### Compile Yourself
-1. Connect your M5Core2 to your computer.
+1. Connect your device to your computer.
 2. Open the Arduino IDE and load the provided code.
 3. Ensure the Board tutorial from M5 and `Adafruit_NeoPixel`, `ArduinoJson`, `ESPping`, `IniFile`, `M5GFX`, `M5Unified`, `TinyGPSPlus`, and `esp8266audio` libraries are installed.
 Follow these tutorials for guidance on M5 Board tutorial:
    - [Arduino Board Setup](https://docs.m5stack.com/en/arduino/arduino_board)
    - [Arduino Library Installation](https://docs.m5stack.com/en/arduino/arduino_library)
-4. Ensure the ESP32 and M5Stack board definitions are installed. **Note:** Errors occur with ESP32 version `3.0.0-alpha3`.
-Please use ESP32 version `2.1.1` and below.
+4. Ensure the ESP32 and M5Stack board definitions are installed. **Note:** Errors occur with ESP32 version `3.0.0-alpha3` for no M5stack devices.
+Please use M5stack board with ESP32 version `2.1.4` and below.
 5. Place the necessary SD file content at the root of SD card.
 (This is needed to access the `IMG` startup and `sites` folder).
 6. (Optional) Edit theme.ini on the SD card to customize your device's color theme.
 (Only supported for cardputer, other devices to be implemented later)
 7. Ensure to run the script in `utilities/deauth_prerequisites` to bypass the ESP32 firmware.